Why You Need a Crawl Space Dehumidifier

-Building homes with open crawl space vents has been a longtime building practice, with the intent of drying the air under the house.
+Building homes with open crawl space vents has been a long-time building practice, with the intent of drying the air under the house.
 But it has been found that this does more harm than good.
 Warm, moisture-filled air from the outside enters through open vents and mixes with the cooler air in the crawl space.
 As that air is heated it increases the relative humidity level.
-Molds and wood-rotting fungus thrive in 50% +RH (relative humidity).
+Molds and wood-rotting fungi thrive at 50% +RH (relative humidity).
 The nasty, heated air rises through your house and ends up being part of what your family breathes in the living area!

 Why Do I Need A Crawl Space Dehumidifier?

-More than 50% of the air you breathe indoors comes from the crawl space underneath the house.
-Because of the stack effect – air being drawn upwards through your home from bottom to top – whatever is in your crawl space also is in the air circulating throughout the rest of your home.
-If you have a vented dirt crawl space with any kind of water, moisture, and humidity, you also have the perfect conditions for mold and wood-rotting fungus growth, insect and rodent infestation, and damaged structural supports.
+Believe it or not, over 50% of the air you breathe indoors comes from the crawl space beneath your house, thanks to the stack effect.
+That’s why it’s so important to ensure that your crawl space is free of moisture and humidity.
+If your crawl space is vented and has any kind of moisture, you’re creating the perfect conditions for mold and wood-rotting fungus growth, insect and rodent infestation, and damaged structural supports.

-The presence of mold can contribute to problems with asthma and allergies, as well as attract bugs that feast on the mold growth and destroy wooden supports.
-These rotting wood beams and floor joists threaten the stability of your home.
-Any wet, moldy, insect-ridden insulation is not effective, and this lack of proper insulation can raise heating and cooling costs.
+Mold growth can lead to problems with asthma and allergies, and can also attract bugs that feast on the mold and destroy wooden supports.
+Rotting wood beams and floor joists can threaten the stability of your home.
+Ineffective insulation due to moisture and insects can also raise your heating and cooling costs.